-For more information on the development of the 2016 age distributions and representative counties and the review of the input data, see the memoranda "Onroad 2016-23-26-32_Documentation_20210824_clean.docx" and
+For more information on the development of the 2016 age distributions and representative counties and the review of the input data, see the memoranda "Onroad 2016-23-26-32\Documentation\20210824\clean.docx" and "CMAQ\Representative\Counties\Analysis\20201009\addFY23-26-32\Parameters.xlsx" (ERG, 2021).
+There are no changes to representative counties between 2016v2 and 2016v3, although there are some changes for analytic year representative county assignments as noted above and discussed in more detail in Section 4.3.2.

-"CMAQ_Representative_Counties_Analysis_20201009_addFY23-26-32Parameters.xlsx" (ERG, 2021).

 Age distributions are a key input to MOVES in determining emission rates.
-The base year CDB age distributions were shifted back one year from 2017 to 2016 in all counties.
-The 2016 years were then grown to each future year 2023, 2026, and 2032 everywhere except Alaska.
-Alaska age distributions were not changed in the future years because the 2016 distributions did not show a recession dip around model year 2009 and the vehicle populations looked sparse compared to other areas.
-The age distributions for 2016v2 were updated based on vehicle registration data obtained from the CRC A-115 project, subject to
+The base year CDB age distributions were shifted back one year from 2017 to 2016 in all counties so that the recession of 2008-2009 is reflected for the 2008-2009 model years instead of being shifted by one year.
+The 2016 age distributions were then grown to the analytic years of 2023 and 2026 everywhere except Alaska.
+Alaska age distributions were not changed in the analytic years because the 2016 distributions did not show a recession dip around model year 2009 and the vehicle populations looked sparse compared to other areas.
+The age distributions for 2016v2 were updated based on vehicle registration data obtained from the CRC A-115 project, subject to reductions for older vehicles determined according to CRC A-115 methods but using additional age distribution data that became available as part of the 2017 NEI submitted input data.
+One of the findings of CRC project A-115 was that IHS data contain higher vehicle populations than state agency analyses of the same Department of Motor Vehicles data, and the discrepancies tend to increase with increasing vehicle age (i.e., there are more older vehicles in the IHS data).
+The CRC project dealt with the discrepancy by releasing datasets based on raw (unadjusted) information and adjusted sets of age distributions, where the adjustments reflected the differences in population by model year of 2014 IHS data and 2014 submitted data from a single state.

-2 One new representative county in Kentucky was added: Kenton County (FIPS code 21117) due to a change for year 2018.
+One new representative county in Kentucky was added: Kenton County (FIPS code 21117) due to a change for year 2018.
 Four new representative counties in North Carolina were added for the 2016, 2023, and 2026 runs: 37019, 37159, 37077, and 37135 due to inspection and maintenance programs changing in future years.
 In addition, one Nebraska county (FIPS code 31115) was moved into a similar group (representative county 31047) due to a small vehicle population and similar mean light-duty vehicle age.